In this tutorial, we will create a full-fledged registration experience, capable of...

 - Each time block will offer the option of selecting 1 of 5 courses, which happen concurrently

-- The same 5 courses will be offered for both time blocks
+- The same 5 courses will be offered for both time blocks, so it in the attendee's best interest to pick different courses within each group of items

-Hop back into the Registration Items tool (if you aren't there already) and create a new GROUP.
+Navigate back into the REGISTRATION ITEMS tool and create a new item group.
 The group will help us organize our items.
 Name the first group "TIME BLOCK 1: 9am-11am".

 Next, create 5 Enhanced registration items.
 Keep them free of charge (since the admission fees to the conference cover the cost of the courses).
 Click and drag them all under your TIME BLOCK 1 grouping.
 Let's call them: